tldr-pages/tldr/pages/windows/fsutil.md

 `fsutil fsInfo volumeInfo {{drive_letter|volume_path}}`

-- Display the current state of file system auto-repair for all volumes:
+- Display the current state of the file system auto-repair for all volumes:

 `fsutil repair state`